IstvanGodeny/Istvan_Python_Projects/README.md

 # 👋 Welcome to my Python Projects Repository

-Hi, I'm István Gödény, a self-taught Python developer passionate about building practical and creative applications.
+Hi, I'm Istvan Godeny, a self-taught Python developer passionate about building practical and creative applications.
 This repository is a growing collection of my personal and learning projects, showcasing my progress from simple scripts to full-featured desktop apps.

 ---